shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_Identitya&Assignment.md

 - (deletion order delete_user, delete credentials, delete token)
-- (delete user deletes user and assoicated role information, what about user association with group and group assignement to role.
-Do we have stale data in such case.)
+- (delete user deletes user and assoicated role information, what about user association with group and group assignement to role. yes it is deleted.)
 - delete token : deletes token. if deleted user is part of a trust (trustee or trustor), the process deletes token associated.
-What about the trust relationship, shouldnot we delete all those. who is going to delete the trust?
+What about the trust relationship, shouldnot we delete all those. who is going to delete the trust info.. file bug?
--

 ####Change Password
 ![Image Description][3]